 Upon reaching vetted 50 Marathons runners can apply to join as an Associate Member (commonly known as a Wannabe) – this gives a person all member rights except the right to wear Club colours.
-Especially the famous blue and yellow running shirt, that is the sole province of members who've reached at least 100 marathons.
+Especially the famous blue and yellow running shirt and associated branded accessories that is the sole province of members who've reached at least 100 marathons.

 Full Membership can only be achieved by those completing 100 or more vetted marathons and gives a member the right to wear the Club colours.